Lab Alumni

 bridget_fb.jpeg

 • Shannon Braun (Research Project 2011) – Milk composition during lactation is a mechanism for male biased allocation of maternal resources in a wallaby.
-Supervised by Kylie Robert (La Trobe) Shannon completed a Masters by Research at La Trobe in Mike Clarkes Lab
+Supervised by Kylie Robert (La Trobe) – Shannon is a ecologist with a consultancy (Biosis)

 Shannon_FB